A simplified approach to generating synthetic data for disclosure control: Introduction and background

 \subsection{Review and critique of methodology for inference from synthetic data}

 Rubin's original proposal for synthetic data \cite{Rubin1993} saw it as an example of multiple imputation (MI).
 The first paper to provide detailed methodology for making inferences from synthetic data \cite{RRR_2003} followed this approach.
 Synthesis was assumed to proceed by imputing all the unobserved members of a population and then selecting a synthetic sample from each synthetic population.
-Because imputation is involved, it was considered mandatory to generate the synthetic populations from their posterior predictive distribution (PPDs), given the observed data.
+Because imputation is involved, it was considered mandatory to generate the synthetic populations from their posterior predictive distribution (PPD), given the observed data.
 The variance of estimates from synthetic data differ from those for MI by replacing the addition of the term for within-imputation variance by its subtraction.
-The authors (\cite{RRR_2003} section 2.2) attribute this difference to the sampling for each synthetic sample from its population and this explanation is expanded in \cite{RR_JASA_2007}, section 3.1.
-This explanation is correct in that the between-synthesis variance includes a contribution from sampling from the synthesis distribution, but it is not the underlying reason for the negative sign in the variance estimate.
-We will show here that results for inference from synthetic data can be derived without considering it as imputation at all.
-The negative sign arises from the need to get the contribution to the estimate from the synthetic data from the uncertainty about the population parameters if inference were from the observed data.
-When the estimate would be calculated in a different manner from the observed and synthetic data, we need multiple syntheses sampled from the PPD of $Y_{obs}$ so that this uncertainty contributes to the between synthesis variation.
-The variance contribution from the observed data can then be obtained by subtracting the within-synthesis variance from the between-synthesis variance.
-For the case when the same estimation methods would be used for the observed and synthetic data, the contribution from the fit to the observed data can be estimated from the within-synthesis variation.
-This leads to new variance estimates that can be calculated from a single synthetic data set without sampling from the PPD.
+The authors (\cite{RRR_2003}, Section 2.2) attribute this difference to the sampling for each synthetic sample from its population and this explanation is expanded in \cite{RR_JASA_2007}, Section 3.1.
+This observation is correct in that the between-synthesis variance includes a contribution from sampling from the synthesis distribution, but it is not the underlying reason for the negative sign in the variance estimate.